bitmaus/utopia/README.md

 ### apU

-Steps to build a bootable client/server USB.
-Nicknamed the *bit bolt*, this USB serves as both working client via browser and command-line, or a distributable server.
-To start you will need two USBs and a computer that allows booting from USB.
+Build a bootable client/server USB, nicknamed the **Bit Bolt**, that serves as both a working client and a distributable server.
+To start you will need:

-1. Insert the first USB and find its path with `fdisk -l` or a file manager.
-Next download the [Arch Linux ISO](https://www.archlinux.org/download/) and use the command `dd if=<pathToArchISO> of=/dev/sdX bs=16M && sync`, or for Windows download and run [Rufus](https://rufus.ie).
+- a USB (16GB or higher)
+- a laptop running Arch Linux

+To run Arch Linux, download the [Arch Linux ISO](https://www.archlinux.org/download/) and insert a separate USB.

+- For Linux/Mac, use command `fdisk -l` to find the USB, then `dd if=<pathToArchISO> of=/dev/sdX bs=16M && sync` to image.
+- For Windows, find the USB using the file manager, then download and run [Rufus](https://rufus.ie).

-1. Reboot with USB still inserted, and use function keys (Esc, F8, F10) to boot into Arch Linux.
+ After the USB is imaged, reboot and press the function keys (Esc, F8, F10, etc. depending on your computer) to start Arch Linux.

+#### the Bit Bolt USB

-1. Insert a second USB designated as the "bit bolt", find its path and run `fdisk /dev/<pathToUSB>` to partition.
-Some basic commands include:
+1. Insert a USB, find its path and run `fdisk /dev/<pathToUSB>` to partition.

+**fdisk** commands
 |Command|Description|
 |-|-|
 |o|Clears the partition table.|